stastnypremysl/lsql-csv/README.md

     lsql-csv -d: 'p=/etc/passwd g=/etc/group, p.1 cat(g.1","), if p.1 in g.4, by p.1'

-The output will be something like
+The output will be something like:

     adm:adm,disk,sys,
     bin:bin,daemon,sys,